thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Server Name Indication

-This specification mandates the implementation of the Server Name Indication (SNI) extension.
+This specification mandates the implementation of the Server Name Indication (SNI) extension on clients.
+Whenever there is a client to server connection where the server has been identified by a DNS name, then a SNI extension MUST be present.

+Where IoT devices are accepting (D)TLS connections, it is unlikely that there will be a useful name that can go into the SNI.
+The IoT device can not depend upon the SNI being correct, and so it must ignore the extension.
+This implies that IoT devices can not do name-based virtual hosting of TLS connections.
+In the unlikely even that an IoT device must have multiple servers responding with different server certificate, then IP or port-based distinctions will be needed.

 Where privacy requirements require it, the ECH (Encrypted Client Hello) extension {{?I-D.ietf-tls-esni}} prevents an on-path attacker to determine the domain name the client is trying to connect to.